AIM (album): Promotion

 A number of the songs from the album were made available ahead of the album's release, either as singles or through other media.
 The first teaser of the project came in May 2015, when M.I.A. shared the demo version of the track "Platforms" on her SoundCloud page.
 "The New International Sound Pt.
-2" was first released in June 2015, as part of French producer Surkin's project GENER8ION.
+2" was first released in June 2015, as part of the French producer Surkin's project GENER8ION.
 "Swords" and "Borders" were both released later the same year.
 In March of the following year, M.I.A. debuted "MIA OLA" (later renamed "Visa") via her SoundCloud.
 The complete album, consisting of 12 tracks, was previewed on Periscope on 17 May 2016.

-"Go Off" was released on 15 July 2016 as the lead single from the album.
+"Go Off" was released as a single on 14 July 2016; it was premiered on the same day on the BBC Radio 1 show hosted by Annie Mac.
 The Blaqstarr-produced version of "Bird Song" was released on 12 August 2016 and the Diplo version of the same song six days later.
-"Freedun" was released as the fifth single on 2 September 2016 and "Foreign Friend" was previewed in an Internet podcast on 7 September.
+"Freedun" was released as the fifth single on 2 September 2016.